JohndeVostok/Magic-Kitchen/docs/client-logic.md

 #### Logic Map Specifications

-* Map in logic is stored in an object often called `levelInfo`.
+* Map in logic is stored in an object often called "levelInfo".
 * An example is as following:

 JavaScript